suminwei2772/STAT545/hw02/Gapminder_dplyr_explore_hw02.md

 Q1.5: Can you get these facts about “extent” or “size” in more than one way?
 Can you imagine different functions being useful in different contexts?

-A: Can just type in gapminder to get a sneak peak of the data as well as the dimensions.
-Also, other functions that could be useful is using `str()` which shows the overall dimension and type of the dataset and the type of each variable/column.
-The `str()` function is very useful is one wants a quick way to access the class of each variable in order to do operations on certain columns.
+A: Can just type in `gapminder` to get a sneak peak of the data as well as the dimensions.
+Also, another function that could be useful is `str()` which shows the overall dimension, type of the data and the class of each variable/column.
+The `str()` function is very useful if one wants a quick way to access the class of each variable in order to do operations on certain columns.

 ``` r
 gapminder